202 Drumming, Percussion and

 227 Introduction to Dance Production II-

-This course is deigned to provide a basic introduction to three areas
+This course is designed to provide a basic introduction to three

 will be introduced to the technology, vocabulary, practices and